-A survey of inventory and condition of the road surface associated traffic facilities is underway.
+A survey of inventory and condition of the road surface associated traffic facilities was completed in 2022.
+We also revalued the roads and road related assets.

 An inventory of footpath and kerb and gutter network was last completed in 2019.

-A bridges and major structures inventory and condition survey was completed in 2021.
-An audit and condition survey of parks structures e.g. retaining walls, and pedestrian underpasses was completed in 2021.
+A bridges and major structures inventory and condition survey was completed in 2020.